 Plant tomatoes in spring or early summer; exact timing will depend on the temperatures in your geographic region.
-Plant once the soil has warmed — when daytime temperatures reach above 60 degrees Fahrenheit and nighttime temperatures stay above 50 degrees Fahrenheit.
-Temperatures below 50 degrees will result in stunted plants and reduced or no fruit.1
+Plant once the soil has warmed — when daytime temperatures reach above 60 degrees Fahrenheit and nighttime temperatures stay above 50 F. Temperatures below 50 F will result in stunted plants and reduced or no fruit.1

 Choose a Growing Area

-Tomatoes require full-sun — a minimum of eight hours of direct sunlight a day.
-So choose an exposed area, away from buildings, trees and tall shrubs.
-Exposure also ensures that the plants receive adequate ventilation, which helps prevent diseases.
+Tomatoes require full sun — that means a minimum of eight hours of direct sunlight a day.
+So choose an exposed growing area, away from buildings, trees and tall shrubs.
+Exposure also ensures that the plants receive adequate ventilation, which helps prevent common garden diseases.

 Prepare the Planting Site

-To ensure that the tomato plants get nutrients that are vital to healthy growth and an abundant harvest, also add Alaska® Vegetable & Tomato Dry Fertilizer.
+To ensure that the tomato plants get nutrients that are vital to healthy growth and an abundant harvest, also add Alaska® Vegetable & Tomato Dry Fertilizer 4-6-6.

 If you don't have room for an in-ground garden, it's still possible to grow healthy tomatoes in containers.
 Choose pots that are at least 3 to 5 gallons in size so that the tomato roots have sufficient room for healthy growth.3 For best results, grow dwarf and small-fruit varieties, such as cherry, grape and plum tomatoes.
-When growing in containers, always plant in packaged potting soil, not soil from the ground.
-Encourage vigorous growth by mixing Pennington® Tomato & Vegetable plant food into the potting soil.
+When growing in containers, always plant in packaged potting soil; soil from the ground is too dense and heavy for pots.
+Encourage vigorous growth by mixing your vegetable fertilizer into the potting soil before planting.

 Plant and Provide Support

-Just before planting, remove the lower leaves from the plant by pinching them off the stem.
-When you do this, small bumps, which are root nodes, will remain on the tomato stem.
-Dig a hole and set the tomato plant inside so that it is buried up to just above the last root node — deeper than it was in its original nursery container.
-Roots will form along the stem at the root nodes, creating a strong root system and plant.
+Just before planting, remove the lower leaves from the plant by pinching them off at the stem.
+When you do this, small bumps called "root nodes" remain on the tomato stem.
+Dig a hole and set the tomato plant inside, deeper than it was in its original nursery container, so the root nodes are buried.
+Roots will form along the stem at the root nodes, creating a strong root system and a vigorous plant.
 Space tomato plants 24 to 30 inches apart.4 After planting, pat the soil around the plant until firm.
 For best results when container growing, plant just one plant per pot.